kelseyhightower/confd/docs/template-resources.md

 * `check_cmd` (string) - The command to check config.
 Use `{{.src}}` to reference the rendered source template.
 * `prefix` (string) - The string to prefix to keys.

+### Notes

+When using the `reload_cmd` feature it's important that the command exits on it's own.
+The reload command is not managed by confd, and will block the configuration run until it exits.

 ## Example

 ```TOML